jquast/x84/docs/port23.rst

 Binding to port 23
 ==================

-X/84 does not require privileged access, and its basic configuration binds to port 6023.
-Multi-user systems do not typically allow non-root users to bind to port 23.
+x/84 does not require privileged access, and its basic configuration binds to port 6023 for telnet and 6022 for ssh.
+Multi-user systems do not typically allow non-root users to bind to port 23 or 22.
+Below are various techniques for allowing it.

 Alternatively, you can always use port forwarding on a NAT firewall.

 Linux
 -----